 - Perylene Green

 Add to this some secondaries.
 These are intermediate mixes that save time.
 You don’t really need them, they’re just for convenience.

 - Sap Green (used for grass and foliage)

 It is useful to have White Gouache and perhaps an Ivory Black Gouache.
 You can mix gouache with watercolor to make ‘body color’ – opaque pigments that can bring back lights, or push darks on top of dried washes.
 Some people claim this is not ‘traditional’ watercolor technique, but John Singer Sargent did it, so that is good enough for me.

-NEW ADVICE ON SABLES: I’ve recently switched from synthetic to sable.
-I am mostly using pointed rounds in #14 Escoda, #10 DaVinci, and #7 Winsor and Newton Artist Watercolor Sable (in the long hair version – similar to a rigger).
-For sketchbook field-work, I have a #10 Da Vinci Mestro Travel Brush (threaded, hollow PVC self-enclosing handle).
-I often do my sketchbook work entirely with this one brush.
-Switching to sable lets you carry fewer brushes.
+SABLES: I’ve recently switched from synthetic to sable.
+I am mostly using pointed rounds: #14 Escoda, #10 DaVinci, and #7 Winsor and Newton Artist Watercolor Sable (in the long hair version – similar to a rigger).
+For sketchbook field-work, I have a #10 Da Vinci Maestro Series 1503 (with threaded PVC self-enclosing handle).
+For small to medium sized work, you can do the entire painting with any one of these brushes.
 The superior sharp point and larger water-loading capacity of a sable lets you do it all with one or two sizes.
 I have not invested in a sable larger than #14 – the price does jump considerably.

 SYNTHETICS: If you want to stay with more affordable synthetics you need a few more sizes.
 Large enough synthetic brushes are vital – otherwise washes will end up overworked with many small strokes instead of one smooth passage.
 Small brushes are also vital, as synthetics typically do not have as fine a point.
 You can’t hope to put in tiny finishing details without them.
 When a synthetic brush gets worn, toss it.
 You always want a sharp point to draw with.